Contact Us for a Free Consultation (213) 542-0979

 Criminal Lawyer for California Crimes

-I hear what your life is all about, then I get everything from the other side and then you and I meet and talk about what we're going to do moving forward.
+You've got to look at yourself—who you are and what you're all about—and that's why I have you come in and hear your story.
+I hear what your life is all about, then I get everything from the other side, and then you and I meet and talk about what we're going to do moving forward.

 How are we going to keep you out of jail?
-What are we going to give them so they're satisfied and what do we need to do for you so that you're satisfied.
+What are we going to give them so they're satisfied, and what do we need to do for you so that you're satisfied?

 Pick up the phone.
 Ask for a meeting with Ron Hedding.
-You'll be meeting with someone who has 30 years criminal defense experience.
+You'll be meeting with someone who has 30 years of criminal defense experience.
+I will figure out how to resolve your matter the right way, protecting your rights, your freedom, and everything that's important to your future.

 About the Author